 All majors must successfully complete PHYS 448.
 This requirement may also be satisfied by doing an individual studies or honors project and presenting the results at a departmental colloquium.
 A double major in astronomy and physics need only take the course once.
-The project pursued in PHYS 448 must be relevant to the student's concentration.
 Students who have successfully completed a summer REU, RUG, or equivalent research experience may request departmental approval to substitute that experience plus an additional advanced astronomy or physics course not already required by the major in place of PHYS 448.
 Note that if the student has already counted two astronomy courses toward a physics major, then the extra course in place of PHYS 448 must be a physics course.

 The following courses satisfy the Global Cultural Diversity Requirement: PHYS 108.
-The following courses, when scheduled as W courses, count toward the Writing Requirement: PHYS 338 and 340.
+The following courses, when scheduled as W courses, count toward the Writing Requirement: PHYS 340, 345, 445.